 Along the drive that snakes its way past gorgeous multi-million dollar homes, you will encounter colorful native fauna, majestic wildlife, and soothing seashores.

-You will also pass the perfectly manicured fairways of such famous golf courses as Spyglass Hill, The Links at Spanish Bay, and of course Pebble Beach itself.
 There are plenty of places to stop along the way for a fantastic picnic and you can pick up a gourmet sandwich and a bottle of local wine at the Pebble Beach Market located next to The Lodge at Pebble Beach.

 Most visitors to the area discover that one day is just not enough to take in all that Monterey Bay has to offer, so a relaxing nights stay in one of the many hotels, and B&Bs is an easy choice.